milesnature/html-notes-python/README.md

 #### Simplicity is divine.

+HTML is ubiquitous, flexible, and simple to maintain.

 I am toying with the notion of an SFA (Single File Application).
 A lightweight, highly performant, single purpose variant of the SPA.
 No frameworks, no dependencies, no bloat.

 The latest CSS and JS was leveraged whenever possible because my personal requirements do not include comprehensive backwards compatibility and (to be honest) it's more fun that way.

 I am reevaluating the pointer cursor.
 I had always believed that anything clickable should have a pointer cursor.
 However, after reading some arguments against it, I've changed my mind.
 Less is more.
 The closer to default functionality the better.

+I am also reevaluating modals.
+I've removed all of these ancient, unwieldy relics of the past.
+They're bad for accessibility, visually disruptive, and no longer relevant.
+My new strategy is to avoid them whenever possible.

 "What about all of these files?", you may ask.
 They are split out to make life easier (see Basic Anatomy).
 However, this page could easily be converted into a single, static html file including all the content, CSS, and Javascript (inline).